davidateeyore/ArduRPM/README.md

 17MAY2024 .. the bracket for the optointerrupter needs replacing; a piece of aluminium angle suitable milled and drilled will help along with the aforemention pulse shaping mods..

 25AUG2024 .. the bracket has been put on hold, due to Medical circs..
 I have to clear the shed out to get safely to my machine tools!

+31JUL2026 ..
+Maybe an ESP32 may be better for handling the crappy pulses..